thanedouglass/neuro/README.md

 1. **Eyes Closed**: Resting state with eyes closed (baseline)
 2. **Eyes Open**: Active drawing while listening to music

 Data was collected using a consumer-grade EEG headset with recordings saved as WAV files for analysis.
-Multiple participants (Rashaun, Haley, Tamia, Thane, and Rhyan) contributed to the dataset, providing a diverse sample for analysis.
+Multiple participants (Rashaun, Hailey, Tamia, Thane, and Rhyan) contributed to the dataset, providing a diverse sample for analysis.

 **Processing Pipeline**